Stinger14/Stinger14/README.md

 ## About me :eyes:
 ---
-I am Maxly García, a python/elixir developer.
+I am Maxly García, a backend developer proficient in python/django and elixir/phoenix.

 ![twitter](https://img.shields.io/twitter/follow/Max_Sting?style=social)

 You could say i love learning new stuff and always on the lookout for better ways to do things.
 New tech excites me just as much as basketball, ball is life 🏀 .

-I was formed with c++ but then began loving python and now falling for elixir 🧪, design patterns & Big O ftw.
-Love **codewars** 💻.
+I was formed with c++ and c# but then started working some projects with python, loved it so i became a pythonista, and now falling for elixir 🧪, I'm also a fan of design patterns in the OO world and micro-services in SaaS.

 I have come across several Udemy courses like Web Development using Django, Api Development with Flask and Node as well.
-I am proficient with RDBMS like MySQL, SQL Server, Postgres, Redis and MongoDB.
+I am proficient with SQL Server and Postgres.
+As well as Redis and MongoDB.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Stinger14)](https://github.com/anuraghazra/github-readme-stats)